facumedero/facumedero/readme.md

 ## Skills
-* Administration and configuration of linux and windows servers
+* Administration and configuration of linux and windows servers,Proxmox and VMware
-* Some python, php and HTML coding.
+* Some Ruby, PHP and HTML coding.
-* Github/Gitlab
+* Github/Gitlab, CI/CD.
-* Some Ansible
+* Some Ansible and molecule.
+* Docker

 ## Contact